ashsiv/CarND-Traffic-Sign-Classifier-Project/README.md

 </p>

 The architecture consists of 2 convolutional layers and 3 fully connected layers.
 Note the use flattening operation at the end of the 2nd convolutional layer.
-A batch size of 128, total number of epochs = 10 & a learning rate of 0.001 are chosen.
+A batch size of 128, total number of epochs = 10 & a learning rate of 0.001 are chosen for training the network.

 * Layer 1: Convolutional.
 Input = 32x32x1.
 Output = 28x28x6.
     * Pooling.
 Input = 28x28x6.
 Output = 14x14x6.